Skip to content

 latencyfloat (ms)Passes if latency_ms from the execution context is at or below threshold

 Performance assertions read from the AssertionContext, not from the block output string.
-The context is populated with actual execution metrics (cost, latency, tokens) from the RunNode record.
+In live API runs that context is populated with run metrics such as cost, latency, and tokens; offline eval uses zeroed metric fields.

 Performance assertion examples